Matthew Wright (American football): College career

 Entering his redshirt junior season in 2017, Wright was named to the Lou Groza Award preseason watch list (best placekicker in college football).
-Wright also handled kickoff specialist duties during the 2017 season.
+He also handled kickoff specialist duties during the season.
 Following Wright's performance against the Memphis, Wright was named the American Special Teams Player of the Week.
-In the Knights' game versus Austin Peay, Wright set the UCF single-game extra points record (10).
+In the Knights' game versus Austin Peay, he set the UCF single-game extra points record (10).
 On January 1, 2018, Wright made two field goals against the Auburn in the Peach Bowl as the Knights finished their season 13-0.
 After the victory, the school announced they would claim a National Championship despite not making the College Football Playoff and never being ranked higher than 10th.
 Wright finished the 2017 season making 13 of 18 field goal attempts (.722) with a long of 47 yards.
 With his 2017 season performance, Wright set the UCF Knights single-season record for most kicking points scored (119), the second-most points scored in a season, and the most extra points in a season (80).
-Wright earned Second-team All-American Athletic Conference honors.
+Wright earned Second-team All-AAC honors.

 In 2018, Wright again served as both UCF's placekicker and kickoff specialist.
-In back-to-back weeks following the Knights' games against Memphis and East Carolina University, Wright was named the American Athletic Conference Special Teams Player of the Week.
+In back-to-back weeks following the Knights' games against Memphis and East Carolina University, Wright was named the AAC Special Teams Player of the Week.
 Wright finished the season converting 12 of 14 field goal attempts (.857) with a long of 46 yards.
 In successfully converting all 74 PATs, Wright became only the eighth player in UCF program history to make every PAT in a season.
 Wright ended the season with a 58.3-yard kickoff average, including 29 touchbacks, with two tackles and a fumble recovery.
-Wright earned American Athletic Conference Second-team honors for his 2018 senior kicking efforts.
+Wright earned AAC Second-team honors for his 2018 senior kicking efforts.

 Wright also earned the University of Central Florida's most prestigious honor, the Order of the Pegasus Award, for exemplary performance in "academic achievement, outstanding university involvement, leadership, and community service."
+After graduating, Wright signed with GatNation, LLC who represented him as sports agents from March 2019 through July 2023.